15 Text Analysis 1

 • It includes functions to create “commonality clouds” or “comparison clouds” for comparing words across multiple documents.

-Install the package using the console and load into your file.
+Install the package using the console and load it into your file.

 Let’s create a word cloud of tidy_books without the stop words.